 There are plenty of cool places to stay in the area but we recommend Sky Ridge Yurts, a beautiful little village of comfortable and spacious yurts about 20 minutes from the Great Smoky Mountain Railroad and on the edge of the Nantahala forest.

 The Nantahala Outdoor Center (NOC) is fantastic for families.
-You can go whitewater rafting there (kids need to be at least 7 years old and 60 pounds), which is quite the adventure and something the NOC is known for.
+You can go whitewater rafting down the Nantahala River there (kids need to be at least 7 years old and 60 pounds), which is quite the adventure and something the Nantahala Outdoor Center is known for.
 But if you have smaller kids, you can also go tubing and enjoy the area.
 Next to the restaurant is a shallow area of the river perfect for wading as well.
 You can also pick up part of the Appalachian Trail there if you want to try it out.

 You can also go tubing at Deep Creek which is at the entrance on the North Carolina side of the Smoky Mountains.
 There are several outfitters that offer cheap options for tubing.
-Or you could bring your own tubes and drive into the park and follow the crowd to where most people put their tubes in.
+Or you could bring your own tubes, drive into the park, and follow the crowd to where most people put their tubes.
 There aren’t really any rapids so it’s great for smaller kids but it’s really cold!

 Another great tubing spot is in nearby Cherokee, NC at Smoky Mountain Tube & Raft.
 Ages 5 and up are able to tube.